andrew/ultimate-awesome/README.md

 - [awesome-discord](https://github.com/jacc/awesome-discord) - 🕹 A curated list of awesome things on Discord.
 - [awesome-python-talks](https://github.com/jhermann/awesome-python-talks) - :clapper: :mortar_board: An opinionated list of awesome videos related to Python, with a focus on training and gaining hands-on experience.
 - [Awesome-Novel-Class-Discovery](https://github.com/JosephKJ/Awesome-Novel-Class-Discovery) - A list of papers that studies Novel Class Discovery.
+- [awesome-devops](https://github.com/awesome-soft/awesome-devops) - A curated list of awesome softwares for Devops.
 - [awesome-graphics-libraries](https://github.com/jslee02/awesome-graphics-libraries) - :sunglasses: A curated list of 3D graphics libraries and resources.
 - [awesome-recruitment](https://github.com/Sjamilla/awesome-recruitment) - List of my favourite recruitment things 💫.
-- [awesome-pgo](https://github.com/zamazan4ik/awesome-pgo) - Various materials about Profile Guided Optimization and other similar stuff like AutoFDO, Bolt, etc.
-- [awesome-devops](https://github.com/awesome-soft/awesome-devops) - A curated list of awesome softwares for Devops.
 - [awesome-campus-expert](https://github.com/campus-experts/awesome-campus-expert) - 🕶 An awesome list of resources for campus experts! 🕶.
 - [Awesome-Face-Restoration](https://github.com/TaoWangzj/Awesome-Face-Restoration) - A comprehensive list of recources (papers, repositories etc.) about face restoration methods.
 - [edge-ai](https://github.com/crespum/edge-ai) - A curated list of resources for embedded AI.